 I mentioned earlier that the cover was arguably the most important conversion factor.
-That’s because the blurb might have a higher impact.
+The “arguably” qualifier was included because the blurb (the book’s description) might have a higher impact.
 While readers might click because of the cover, they’ll likely buy because of the words in the blurb itself.

 I know.
 If you hate writing blurbs you’re about to break out in hives.